timuzkas/cultivar/docs/commands.md

 /cv soil get
 ```

-Shows the enrichment level of the farmland you're standing on.
+Shows the enrichment level of the farmland you're standing on (0-3).

 ---